 Beginning in early 1996, Hughes Electronics engaged in discussions with Raytheon regarding a combination of Raytheon's defense business with Hughes Defense.
 Potential structures for such a combination, tax issues (including whether to seek an IRS ruling or to rely instead on an opinion of tax counsel) and timing issues were discussed.
 In April 1996, General Motors terminated such discussions in order to focus on other strategic activities.
 Hughes Electronics and Raytheon recommenced discussions regarding a possible combination in late July 1996.
-Negotiations continued through November 20, 1996, when both parties agreed to unable to reach agreements on certain management issues.
+Negotiations continued through November 20, 1996, when both parties agreed to terminate such negotiations and pursue other alternatives after they were unable to reach agreement on senior management for the combined company.